 Kansas Statewide Food Distribution Study

 The Sunflower Foundation: Health Care for Kansans directs resources toward helping Kansans and Kansas communities achieve and maintain optimal health.
 Access to fresh food in the many rural communities across the state is of chief concern as rural grocery stores continue to close at an alarming rate.
-Together with the Rural Grocery Initiative at K-State, Sunflower and NVA are assessing the food distribution landscape in Kansas to propose innovative, alternative strategies that will provide critical support to rural grocery stores throughout the state of Kansas.
-(2017)
+Together with the Rural Grocery Initiative at K-State, Sunflower and NVA assessed the food distribution landscape in Kansas to propose innovative, alternative strategies that will provide critical support to rural grocery stores throughout the state of Kansas.
+(2018)

 Far-Northern California Ag Cluster Study